 What do you think about the decrease or increase in demand for space given factors like de-densification, work from home trends and a slowing economy?

 Dhawan (CBRE): We’re still in the first innings.
 Remote working will complement occupancy strategies; it will not replace them.
 There is still a place for headquarters and flexible space, in addition to having remote workforces.

 Burow (WeWork): In the next six months, we think people will be experimental and try different models.
 We’ll see a return to certain ways of working that we had before, with the caveat that some people will opt to work from home more days of the week.
 We won’t lose the need for the in-person experience at work.

 Dhawan (CBRE): People want optionality as far as spaces and contracts go.
 We’ve found that the economic value of flexibility is actually greater than the cost of a flexible lease.
 Occupiers want options and are often willing to pay a price for that agile environment.
-If they’re seeking third party space, they will want to add or decrease at short notice.
-In one word, you can summarize it as agility.
+If they’re seeking third-party space, they will want to add or decrease at short notice.
+In one word, you can summarise it as agility.

 Thank you, Liz and Sid, for your time.
 Any final thoughts?